Kaltsoon/nosql/material/3-mongo-operations.md

 > [!IMPORTANT]
 > Exercise 7 👨‍💻: Read the [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation.
 Describe, what kind of problems the lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support cause in MongoDB for example in the previous example?
 What kind of application-level measures would be required to achieve data consistency?
 You can consider cases such as creating a `book` document and deleting an `author` document in the previous example.

+> [!TIP]
+> The [$lookup](https://www.mongodb.com/docs/manual/reference/operator/aggregation/lookup/) aggregation operation is the closest thing to RDMS's joins in MongoDB.
+It can be used to "join" documents from other collections using a reference key (e.g. joining an `author` document into the `book` document based on the `author_id` attribute).

 ## Designing data model for the project

 Now that we know about the MongoDB data model and the basic database operations, it is time to design a small database of our own.
 These are the requirements for the project's data model: